You are not ready... because an all new Bullet Sunday starts... now...

 As explained on The Green Book Guide to Freedom, the books often-times had editorials and articles that went beyond travel, delving into civil rights issues of the day.
 As also explained on the program, the book was created in the hopes that one day it wouldn't be needed.
 Ultimately creator Victor Hugo Green got his wish, and the final issue was published the year I was born, 1966.
 Sadly Green died in 1960, four years before the Civil Rights Act came into being and six years before his book ceased publication.

 Not that the end of segregation was the end of segregation.
 South Carolina Republican Governor Henry McMaster infamously refused to give up his all-white country club membership when he took office... just two years ago in 2017.
-Not to mention a president who has said white nationalists have some very fine people in their ranks.
 Apparently to some people, The Negro Motorist Green-Book was not a symbol of escaping oppression but a symbol of "the good ol' days."
-Which kinds of puts that whole "Make America Great Again" bullshit into proper perspective, doesn't it?
+Which kinds of puts current bullshit into proper perspective, doesn't it?

 Seek out The Smithsonian Channel's The Green Book Guide to Freedom.
 You'll be glad you did.